Enabling discovery of solar system objects in large alert data streams: Fink-FAT: Fink Asteroid Tracker

 The intra-night relation is reflexive, symmetric, and more important transitive, allowing the intra-night step to return trajectories larger than just pairs of points.
-Consequently, the intra-night association step returns a set of trajectories defined as
+Consequently, the intra-night association step returns a set of trajectories defined as:

 The second way to start a trajectory is by associating alerts between different observation nights.
 Depending on the cadence of the telescope, and the motion of objects, there could be several days between two subsequent observations of the same object on the sky.
-Let $\OldAlert$, the set of old non-associated alerts:
+We let $\OldAlert$ to be expressed as the set of old non-associated alerts:

 The inter-night association define a new relation call $R_{inter}$: